KlinGenErasmusMC/rnaseq-voila/README.md

 ## Installation - using pip

-The `requirements.txt` file should list all Python libraries that your notebooks depend on, and they will be installed using:
+The [requirements.txt](https://github.com/KlinGenErasmusMC/rnaseq-voila/blob/main/requirements.txt) file should lists all required Python libraries that the notebook depend on, and they can be installed using:

 ```
 pip install -r requirements.txt